cncf/k8s-conformance/instructions.md

 ## Running

-The standard tool for running these tests is [sonobuoy](https://github.com/heptio/sonobuoy), and the standard way to run these in your cluster is with `curl -L https://raw.githubusercontent.com/cncf/k8s-conformance/master/sonobuoy-conformance.yaml | kubectl apply -f -`.
+The standard tool for running these tests is [Sonobuoy](https://github.com/heptio/sonobuoy), and the standard way to run these in your cluster is with `curl -L https://raw.githubusercontent.com/cncf/k8s-conformance/master/sonobuoy-conformance.yaml | kubectl apply -f -`.

-Watch sonobuoy's logs with `kubectl logs -f -n sonobuoy sonobuoy` and wait for the line `no-exit was specified, sonobuoy is now blocking`.
-At this point, use `kubectl cp` to bring the results to your local machine, expand the tarball, and retain `plugins/e2e/results/{e2e.log,junit.xml}`.
+Watch Sonobuoy's logs with `kubectl logs -f -n sonobuoy sonobuoy` and wait for the line `no-exit was specified, sonobuoy is now blocking`.
+At this point, use `kubectl cp` to bring the results to your local machine, expand the tarball, and retain the 3 files `plugins/e2e/results/{e2e.log,junit.xml,version.txt}`, which will be included in your submission.

 ## Uploading